CMMC Readiness

 No Incident Response Plan

-Patch and Config Management
+Patch and Config Drift

-How We Work Through This Together
+How We Work Through This

 Scoping and CUI Boundary